the-man-with-a-golden-mind/bubo/README.md

 ![logo](logo.png)

 ## Description

-It is small, webby, birdy, featherly...it is Bubo.
+It is small, webby, birdly, feathery ... it is Bubo.

-Web framework with templates, routing, sqlite support, middlewares (commint sooon!)
+Web framework with templates, routing, SQLite, middlewares (coming soon!)

 ## Requirements